Optimizing Functionals on the Space of Probabilities with Input Convex Neural Networks: Gradient flows via JKO-ICNN

-In this section, we introduce the JKO scheme for solving gradient flows, show how it can be cast as an optimization over convex functions, and propose a method to solve the resulting optimization problem via parametrization with ICNNs.
+In this section we introduce the JKO scheme for solving gradient flows, show how to cast it as optimization over convex functions, and propose a method to solve the resulting problem via ICNN parametrization.